smaclell/smaclell.github.io/_drafts/basic-powershell-remoting.md

 Enter-PSSession -ComputerName 'Target'
 {% endhighlight %}

-This amazing command lets uses your current PowerShell prompt to run PowerShell commands on the remote computer "Target" interactively.
-You can run one command after another on the remote server just like how you would locally.
+This amazing command uses your current PowerShell prompt to run PowerShell commands interactively on the remote computer, "Target".
 When you are done type ``exit``.
-With this command you now have the complete might of a fully operational PowerShell at your fingers!
+With this command you now have the complete might of a fully operational PowerShell!

 <figure class="image-center">
 	<a href="https://commons.wikimedia.org/wiki/File%3ALong_Beach_Comic_Expo_2011_-_Darth_Vader_and_his_stormtroopers_(5648076179).jpg">